tctree333/room-lights/README.md

 ## Future Improvements

 More lighting effects would be nice, since I only have a couple programmed in right now.
 I also think it would be really cool to have an alarm feature where it turns on the lights in the morning when it's dark to wake me up.
-Finally, I'd like the web interface to be aware of the state of the lights, but since everything's on the local network I suppose you could just like, look at the lights.